10 Top Prosecco & Champagne Bars in Newcastle

 The Alchemist, Eldon Square

 The Alchemist is to alcohol what Heston Blumenthal or El Bulli is to food – a mad scientist display of test tubes, foam and fumes.
 It’s a very fun place to have a few drinks, especially at weekends when the DJs rock up.
-It also has a range of champagnes and proseccos to suit all pockets and a stunning cocktail menu, including some with fizz in the mix.
-A fine place to get your fizz on.
+It also has a range of champagnes and proseccos to suit all pockets - from its very own commisioned prosecco to Dom Perignon - alongside a stunning cocktail menu, including some with fizz in the mix.

 Gino D’Acampo Restaurant, Quayside